analyticalmonk/anomaly_detection_accern/README.md

 ### Setup

-You can install the required packages using either pip or conda.
+You can install the required python packages using either pip or conda.

 - pip
 `pip install -r requirements.txt`